deliapater/FlickrPhotoGallery/README.md

 # Photo Gallery

-This project was bootstrapped with React using [Flickr API](https://www.flickr.com/) to allow user searching for photos with specific words.
+This project was bootstrapped with React using [Flickr API](https://www.flickr.com/) to allow users searching for photos with specific words.

 The app shows the results of the search in an infinite scroll list where each cell contains a photo, title, author name and tags.